bcomnes/top-bun/README.md

 ## Implementation

-`siteup` bundles the best tools for every technology in the stack:
+`top-bun` bundles the best tools for every technology in the stack:

 - `js` and `css` is bundled with [`esbuild`](https://github.com/evanw/esbuild).
 - `md` is processed with [markdown-it](https://github.com/markdown-it/markdown-it).